The 6 Primary Terpenes

 Effects & Properties

-Unique among terpenes for its ability to act as a cannabinoid by directly binding to CB2 receptors in the endocannabinoid system.
+Unique among terpenes for its ability to bind directly to CB2 receptors in the body.
 This interaction gives beta-caryophyllene significant potential for reducing inflammation, elevating pain, and easing anxiety without psychoactive effects.

 Also Found In